• Skip to primary navigation

 • Adjust the heat back into medium-high and cover the pan with a lid.

 • Bring to a boil.
-Adjust the heat to medium-low and simmer for about 25 minutes, or until the chicken is cooked.
+Adjust the heat to medium-low and let your Roman chicken simmer for about 25 minutes, or until the meat is cooked.

 • Take the pan out of the heat and add the chopped, roasted peppers.